4.96 from 86 votes

 Top down image of ingredients needed to make dried cranberries with no added sugar.

-• Fresh cranberries: Choose cranberries that aren’t damaged or old as this affects the quality of your dried cranberries.
-Frozen cranberries tend to release a lot more juice as they dry, so it takes longer to dry them out properly.
+• Fresh cranberries: I recommend fresh cranberries when possible.
+Frozen cranberries tend to release a lot more juice as they dry so it takes a lot longer to get them dried out properly.

-• Sweetener: You have a lot of choice for sweetening the berries, but I do recommend using powdered sweeteners where possible.
+• Sweetener: You have a lot of choice for sweetening the berries, but I recommend using powdered sweeteners where possible.
 I found that a combination of erythritol and allulose works really well.
-Some of my readers also use BochaSweet.
-See more information in the Expert Tips section.
+See more information in the Tips for Success section.

 • Avocado oil: Don’t skip the oil or your dried cranberries will be tough and crispy!
-They get a little crispy as it is, but the oil makes a huge difference.
-You can also use extra virgin olive oil, coconut oil, or any other neutral tasting oil.
+You can also use avocado oil, coconut oil, or any other neutral tasting oil.

 A collage of 4 images showing how to dry cranberries at home.